Reliable Service = Happy Customers

 - A wireless connection is not performing well.
 Could be low RSL, interference, or poor line of sight.
 Identify the connection causing the problem and resolve the issue.

 - Wireless interference - you could be taking interference on one of the channels your wireless devices are using.
-The interference could be coming from another one of your devices.
+The interference could be coming from another party or from one of your own devices.
 Try changing to a cleaner channel.
 See RF and Channel Planning for more info.

 Take steps ahead of time to keep your equipment functioning well in bad weather.
 Know the types of weather you’ll face in your area and plan accordingly: